The audio of this program is no longer available.

 Widely known for his symphonies and tone poems, Jean Sibelius wrote just one concerto, and he wrote it for the instrument he played, violin.
 The brilliant virtuoso Bella Hristova honors the Finish composer with a passionate performance of his violin concerto, demonstrating why her international acclaim is richly deserved.

-Stockton Symphony's Peter Jaffe spoke with Bella Hristova to give a behind-the-scenes look at the performance.
+Stockton Symphony's Peter Jaffe spoke with violinist Bella Hristova to give a behind-the-scenes look at her performance in Stockton.